Coronavirus

 pandemic

-pandemicis a disease prevalent throughout an entire country, continent, or the whole world.
+A pandemicis a disease prevalent throughout an entire country, continent, or the whole world.
 A pandemic is an epidemic that has spread over a large area.

 The World Health Organization (WHO) specifically uses pandemicto refer to new diseases people do not have immunity for and that have spread worldwide.
 The WHO has declared the coronavirus outbreak a pandemic.